Alabama

 |

-Absentee ballot return envelopes are printed with an oath which must be signed by the voter.
+Absentee ballot return envelopes are printed with an oath which must be signed by the voter under penalty of false swearing.
 A voter must also provide the number of their driver’s license or identification card.
 Election officials confirm the oath was signed and compare the voter’s driver’s license number or state identification card number to the voter’s registration information.
 Ballots with missing information or information that does not conform to the voter’s record are rejected.

 |